An Danzza (band)

 The project is strongly inspired by the many pagan traditions of Europe.
-Their works feature mythology both old and new, from Celtic mythology, Norse mythology and Classical mythology to J.R.R.
-Tolkien's legendarium.
+Their works feature mythology both old and new, from Celtic mythology, Norse mythology and Classical mythology to Tolkien's legendarium.

 The songs are varied, using many different instruments, most commonly the tambourine, didgeridoo, traditional drums, guitar, flute, harp.
-Lyrics are usually sung in English, except for the 2011 album "Canción de Los Juncos", which is entirely sung in Spanish by Macarena Martín.
+Lyrics are usually sung in English, except for the 2011 album Canción de Los Juncos, which is entirely sung in Spanish by Macarena Martín.
 A wide range of vocalists have featured in An Danzza's albums and singles throughout the years, with Haydée Mariñoso being the lead vocalist.

 The project was first brought to the stage in 2016 with a band, offering several concerts and recording a video clip for Beltane song.